 Of course, don’t camp on dunes or on the car tracks!
 Camping is $15 per vehicle, per night, which makes it a great, budget friendly holiday.

 What to do with rubbish

-Just near the shacks (that you drive past on the way in) there is a place for you to dump rubbish.
+There are rubbish bins at the main camp, where you need to leave your rubbish, and fish offal.
 Please ensure that all of your rubbish is taken away, and that the area is left clean.
 We have seen Hill River and Wedge Island closed for camping, and I would hate to give them a reason to close Lucky Bay.